 Hydrodynamic devices are designed to intercept and store pollutants such as sediment and floatables for later removal and safe disposal.

 Two hydrodynamic devices have been included in the design of this project.
+Information in support of their design is provided in Appendix F.

 6.8.3 Treatment Practices